 Today I’m joining the Overcome The Lie Blog Tour.
 They seek “to empower a generation of women to overcome the lie because Jesus overcame the grave.”
 I was humbled and honored that they asked me to join them.
 How could I not?
-As women, there are times when we are more vulnerable to believe the lies of Satan and we are left in bondage.
-But in Christ we find freedom (John 8:31-32).
+As women, there are times when we are more vulnerable to believing the lies of Satan and we are left in bondage.
+But in Christ, we find freedom (John 8:31-32).

 Lies I Believe